samjvsutcliffe/pycbg/README.md

 Install pycbg
 =============

-`pycbg` can be installed using pip which will also install its depedencies.
+`pycbg` can be installed as a Python3 module using pip.
 Type the following command from the root of pycbg (the directory where this present file is):

 ```
 python3 -m pip install -e .
 ```

-The following modules should be automatically installed:
+Installation should automatically include the following dependencies:
  - `numpy`
  - `gmsh`
  - `pandas`